-Here are some tips for finding your "why" and for getting and keeping you motivated:
+Here are some tips for getting and keeping you motivated:

-- 1. Each of us is motivated by different things.
-Here are a few that might also work for you: - I want to be healthy so that I can be there for my family. - I know someone who had problems as a result of not taking care of their diabetes.
-I don't want that to happen to me. - I want to feel better and have more energy. - 2.
-Think about writing down your main motivations and putting them someplace where you'll see them every day. - 3.
-When you reach a goal, think about how it makes you feel.
-Pretty good, right?
-Hold onto that feeling and use it to keep you motivated to move ahead.
+- Everyone is motivated by different things.
+Here are a few goals that might also work for you: - I want to be healthy so that I can be there for my family. - I know someone who had problems as a result of not taking care of their diabetes.
+I don't want that to happen to me. - I want to feel better and have more energy. - Think about writing down your main motivations and putting them someplace where you'll see them every day.